 The joint M. Sc. - Ph.
 D. Programme programme encourages bright and motivated students to enrol themselves for Ph.
 D. programme after completion of third semester of M. Sc. programme.
 The modalities for opting for Ph.
-D. and selection to the Ph.
-D. programme in the joint M. Sc. - Ph.
-D. programme are as given below.
+D. in the joint M. Sc. - Ph.
+D. programme are as below:

-1. (a) After completing the third semester of the M. Sc.
-Programme, those students securing CGPA ≥ 8.5 and have expressed their desire in writing are eligible to opt for the Ph.
-D. programme.

-(b) Those with CGPA < 8.5 are not allowed to opt for the Ph.
-D. programme and shall exit with the M. Sc. degree.

-(c) If the CGPA of the opted student falls below 8.5 at the end of fourth semester, the student will also have to exit with the M. Sc. degree only.

-- 2. The number of students allowed to opt for the Ph.
-D. programme shall ordinarily limit to 20% of the prevailing sanctioned strength in the respective M. Sc. programme. - 3.
+- 1. All students admitted to the joint M.Sc.- Ph.D.
+Programme are eligible to get an assistantship of Rs.
+1,000/- per month. - 2.
+Students joining the Ph.D. programme in the M.Sc.-Ph.D.
+Programme shall be eligible for assistantship of Rs.
+5,000/- per month for the first two years of the M.Sc.
+Programme.
+However, this additional assistantship shall be paid retrospectively after the Ph.D. registration. - 3. (a) After completing the third semester of the M. Sc.
+Programme, those students securing CGPA \geq 8.5 and have expressed their desire in writing are eligible to opt for the Ph.
+D. programme. - (b) Those with CGPA < 8.5 are not allowed to opt for the Ph.
+D. programme and shall exit with the M. Sc. degree. - (c) If the CGPA of the opted student falls below 8.5 at the end of fourth semester, the student will also have to exit with the M. Sc. degree only. - 4.
+The number of students allowed to opt for the Ph.
+D. programme shall ordinarily limit to 30% of the sanctioned strength of the School.
+In the case of more numbers of meritorious students as specified in clause 3) opt for Ph.D., Dean (Academic Affairs) may relax this condition on specific recommendation of the Academic Committee of the School. - 5.
 On completion of M. Sc. and on enrolment to the Ph.
 D. programme, the student will be paid assistantship as applicable to a Ph.
 D. student and shall be regulated by the Ph.
-D. regulations of the Institute. - 4.
-All students will receive the grade card and degree subject to completing all requirements of the M. Sc. part of the programme. - 5.
-The students continuing with the Ph.
-D. programme (after completion of M. Sc.) shall submit two dissertations/theses; one for M. Sc. as required under the programme and the other for Ph.
-D. - 6.
+D. regulations of the Institute. - 6.
+All students will receive the grade card and degree subject to completing all requirements of the M. Sc. part of the programme. - 7.
+The students continuing with the Joint M.Sc.- Ph.
+D. programme shall submit two dissertations/theses; one for M. Sc. as required under the programme and the other for Ph.
+D. - 8.
 In the fourth semester of M. Sc.
 Programme, students who have been allowed to enrol for Ph.D. programme can take up two additional Ph.
-D. level subjects, if recommended by the Doctoral Scrutiny Committee of the student.
+D. level subjects, if recommended by the Doctoral Scrutiny Committee of the student. - 9.
+All M.Sc. and M.Sc.-Ph.D. students are eligible to avail the T&P facilities after successful completion of the respective programme.

-Selection Mechanism for Enrollment into Ph.
+Selection Mechanism for Enrolment into Ph.
 D. Programme:

 - 1. The eligible students (as per the regulations given above) applying for admission into Ph.
 D. programme, will have to go through the written test and interview conducted by the School. - 2.
-The maximum number of students being selected in this category is limited to 20% of the prevailing sanctioned strength in the respective programme.
-The reservation policy of GoI would be followed for allocation of seats in this 20% of the sanctioned strength of the respective programmes.
+The maximum number of students being selected in this category is limited to 30% of the prevailing sanctioned strength of the School in the respective programme.
+The reservation policy of GoI would be followed for allocation of seats in this 30% of the sanctioned strength of the respective programmes.
 For selection, separate merit lists will be prepared for each category of candidates. - 3.
 A candidate in this category is eligible for final selection if he/she scores at least 50% of the maximum marks individually in the written test and interview.
 The final selection will be based on combined scores in the written test and interview.